eStreamSoftware/docs-sqlpay/docs/integration/vision/task/manager_view/task_creation/task-edit.md

 #### Non-editable Field

-To clearly identify the non-editable fields, they will be greyed out, as shown in the picture.
+The non-editable fields will be greyed out as shown in the picture below.

 ![disabled field](../../../../../../static/img/integration/vision/mi_creation/e-payment.png)